Anjanaas-tech/PNOT/README.md

 📸 Screenshots

-Key screens from the Procrastinat experience:
+Key screens from the Procrastinot experience:

 🏠 Homepage – Clean dashboard with quick access to timer and today’s schedule.
 ⏱️ Pomodoro Page – Customizable timer with task association.